DIY Seed Paper Favors with Custom Envelope

 • 20 sheets of white copier paper (or the equivalent)

-• A blender (I used an old one I had)
+• A blender (this is an old one I had, but you can get them at thrift stores)

 • Cookie sheets